Mental health apps

 - Helps beat phone addiction and overcome distraction

-- Encourages you to stay focused and track your focused moments
+- Encourages you to stay attentive and track your focused moments

 - Turns your focused moments into a forest